HaoZeke/grimoire/README.md

 ## Contributions
 Pull requests welcome!

-Please add yourself to the Contributors file as well, with a summary and contact details (optinal).
+Please add yourself to the Contributors file as well, with a summary and contact details (optional).

 ## Issues
 Bug tracking is done with [waffle.io](https://waffle.io/)